mayank-jangid-moon/AIMS_Research_Task_VLM/README.md

-# Multimodal Cooking Assistant: Crafting Recipes from Images and Titles using Vision-Language Models
+# Multimodal Cooking Assistant: Crafting Recipes from Images and Titles

 A multimodal AI system that generates concise cooking instructions from food images and vague dish titles using Vision-Language Models (VLM).